Iowa Barn Foundation Barn Tours

 The June 2014 Spring Tour (Northwest Iowa Barn Tour) will feature historic barns in Plymouth, Cherokee, and Sioux Counties on Saturday & Sunday, June 21 & June 22.

-During the tour, tour maps are available at each barn.
+During these tours, tour maps are available at each barn.
 At many barns, 4-H members sell lemonade and cookies.
-Other barns have special displays.
+Other barns have special displays and presentations.
 In addition, visitors have the opportunity to join the Iowa Barn Foundation if they are not already a member.

 The barns on tour are typical of Iowa barns that have served farmers well.
 These restored barns illustrate how barns can be brought back to their original glory.

 Some of the barns were featured in Iowa Public Television's Saving Iowa's Barns.
 Others have been featured in newspapers such as the Des Moines Register and Iowa Farmer Today.
 See links to some of these on our Museums & Barns page.

-Click on the menu to the left to see details and photos of each of the tours.
+Click on the menu to the left to see details and photos of each of our tours.